tjingsheng/tp/docs/UserGuide.md

 - This deletes the note with index 3.

 Refer to Figure 5.5.3 to view the outcome of the execution of the command:

 <div class="centered-container">
   <img src="images/NoteDeleteUi.png" alt="Note Delete UI" class="resized-image">
 </div>
 <div class = "centered-content" >
-  <p class = "image-caption"> Figure 5.5.3 Shows the note you have deleted and the updated note list.
+  <p class = "image-caption"> Figure 5.5.3 This shows the note you have deleted and the updated note list.
 </div>

 <br />